zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## Data Engineering

 This year’s focus has not been on building pipelines for their own sake, but on refining how data flows are structured, governed, and surfaced.
 I designed and deployed multiple ingestion workflows anchored on reliability, idempotence, and runtime separation.
 Stateless Lambda chaining, concurrency-aware async design, and DynamoDB-backed deduplication formed the baseline pattern across ingestion paths.
-Data was shaped close to the source, written only when meaningful, and stored with audit-oriented S3 versioning.
+Data was shaped close to the source, written to DynamoDB only when meaningful, and backed up to S3 with versioning for audit and recovery.

 Incremental ingestion was prioritized, with historical lookbacks scoped by recent writes.
 Failures were contained through early-stop mechanisms and task isolation.
-When integrating with SingPass, I implemented full OIDC flow handling with PKCE, encrypted payload decryption, and nonce-bound state tracking.
+I implemented full SingPass OIDC integration, including PKCE support, secure token handling, and encrypted claim extraction.

-Ongoing refinements include decoupling retrieval from processing using queues, introducing fault-tolerant retry logic, and re-architecting around context-fit rather than pattern adherence.
+Ongoing refinements include decoupling retrieval from processing, shifting from scheduled triggers to queue-based invocation, introducing fault-tolerant retry logic, and re-architecting around contextual fit rather than adherence to predefined patterns.

 ## Infrastructure as Code (IaC)